Qumulo/docs/platforms/hpe-apollo-4200-gen9/networking-cluster.md

   {% include note.html content="The number of floating IP addresses depends on your workflow and on the clients that connect to the cluster, with a minimum of two floating IP addresses per node, per client-facing VLAN, but with no more than ten floating IP addresses per node, per client-facing VLAN&mdash;or 70 floating IP addresses per namespace." %}

 * Nodes connected at their maximum Ethernet speed (this ensures advertised performance).
-To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients that are connected at the same link speed and to the same switch as the nodes.
+To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients connected at the same link speed and to the same switch as the nodes.

 ## Node NICs and Ports
 The following diagrams show the NICs and ports on HPE A4200 Gen9 nodes.